Diagram calculus for a type affine $C$ Temperley--Lieb algebra, I

-Recall from Remark \ref{rem:verlinde} that $\{u_{0}, u_{1}, u_{2}\}$ is an alternate basis for $V_{3}$, where $u_{0}$, $u_{1}$, and $u_{2}$ are the images of $U_{0}(x)=1$, $U_{1}(x)=x$, and $U_{2}(x)=x^{2}-1$, respectively.
-By reverting to the standard basis of $V_3$ (respectively, $V'_3$), the basis diagrams in $\DTL(B_{n})$ (respectively, $\DTL(B'_{n})$) become $B$-admissible in the sense of \cite{Green.R:H, Green.R:M}.
-Moreover, it is easily verified that the axioms for $B$-admissible given in \cite[Definition 2.2.4]{Green.R:H} imply (again, under the appropriate change of basis involving the decoration set) that all of the basis diagrams in $\DTL(B_{n})$ and $\DTL(B'_{n})$ are $\C$-admissible.
+After making the appropriate change of basis on the decoration set (which involves making a change of basis on the rank 3 Verlinde algebra), the basis diagrams in $\DTL(B_{n})$ (respectively, $\DTL(B'_{n})$) become $B$-admissible in the sense of~\cite{Green.R:H, Green.R:M}.
+Moreover, it is easily verified that the axioms for $B$-admissible given in~\cite[Definition~2.2.4]{Green.R:H} imply (again, under the appropriate change of basis involving the decoration set) that all of the basis diagrams in $\DTL(B_{n})$ and $\DTL(B'_{n})$ are $\C$-admissible.

 \end{subsection}